sakasikai/blm-mll/source/CommandLineTools.md

 ##### Synopsis

-Constructs a bayesian conditioned chain of per label classifiers

-This class provides implementation of Jesse Read’s problem transformation method called Classifier Chains.
-For L labels it trains L classifiers ordered in a chain according to the Bayesian chain rule.
+Constructs a bayesian conditioned chain of per-label classifiers.
+For $L$ labels it trains $L$ classifiers ordered in a chain according to the Bayesian chain rule.
 The first classifier is trained just on the input space, and then each next classifier is trained on the input space and all previous classifiers in the chain.

-The default classifier chains follow the same ordering as provided in the training set, i.e. label in column 0, then 1, etc.
+##### Options

+- `-mll CC`

+  Set the multi-label learning algorithm as *Classifier Chain*.

+- `-ml <method>`

+  Only `SVM`, `RF` are available for base classifiers, whose options are descripted in section [Single-label Learning Commands](#machineLearningSeq.py).